syncfusion-content/fileformat-docs/FileFormat/Presentation/Loading-and-Saving-the-Presentation.md

 {% endhighlight %}

-## Saving a PowerPoint presentation to stream
+## Save a PowerPoint presentation to stream

 You can save the created or manipulated PowerPoint presentation to stream by using overloads of Save method.